akudrinsky/graphicLibrary/kudry/README.md

 simpleGraphic has the simpliest elements of drawing - color and 2d vector

-window has everything that is connected to drawn windows
+window is a brick, from which the user's application will be constructed in future